krzkrzkrz/elm.foo.pub/fedora/index.md

 ### Google Chrome

+Go to the Google Chrome home page, download the `rpm` version and double click to install (preferred way)

+- OR -

 Enable the repo in the software manager and install it via the software shop

 ### Slack

+Go to the Slack home page, download the `rpm` version and double click to install (preferred way)

+- OR -

 ```shell
 sudo dnf -y install wget